weweb-assets/ww-form-container/AI.md

 - Emits submit event on form submission
 - Workflow hint warns if submit button is missing
 - Inherits ww-layout component properties
+- Use inputs internal variables to read their values

 Events:
 - submit: Triggered when form is submitted.
 No payload.
 Used to handle form submission.